fedpet/Experiment-2019-Smartcam/README.md

   - ~~CachedCameraTargetAssignmentProblem doesn't work because cameras are not synchronized, find another method~~
   - Caching solutions cannot work because the computational rounds are not synchronized.
   - The optimal solution for a round could probably be also the optimal solution for the next one, or a feasible one
-  - If the set of targets and cameras didn't change from the previous round, the previous optimal solution could be assumed to still be the optimal one.
-This is an approximation.
+  - If the set of targets and cameras hasn't changed since the previous round, the previous optimal solution could be assumed to still be the optimal one.
+This can be an approximation or an error, unless the speed of the drones is greater than that of the objects.
   - There exists faster algorithms than the simplex method to solve transportation problems.
 Hint: Kramer's theorem using determinants of the submatrixes of the coefficients' one?